-Obesity is defined as a body mass index (BMI) equal to or greater than the 95th percentile for age and gender.
+The diagnosis is based on a BMI at or over the 95th percentile for age and gender.

-Obesity is defined by the body mass index (BMI—see Obesity).
+Obesity is defined by the body mass index Obesity (BMI).
 BMI is weight (in kilograms) divided by height (in meters) squared.
-Adolescents whose BMI is in the top 5% for their age and gender are considered obese.
+Adolescents whose BMI is in the top 5% for their age and gender are considered to have obesity.
 Being in the top 5% means their BMI is higher than 95% of their peers (at or over the 95th percentile).

 Obesity Obesity Obesity is excess body weight.
 Obesity is influenced by a combination of factors, which usually results in consuming more calories than the body needs.
 These factors may include physical inactivity... read more is twice as common among adolescents as it was 30 years ago.
-Although most of the complications of obesity occur in adulthood (see Obesity), obese adolescents are more likely than their peers to have high blood pressure and type 2 diabetes Type 2 diabetes Diabetes mellitus is a disorder in which blood sugar (glucose) levels are abnormally high because the body does not produce enough insulin or fails to respond normally to the insulin produced... read more .
-Although fewer than one third of obese adults were obese as adolescents, most obese adolescents remain obese in adulthood.
+Although most of the complications of obesity occur in adulthood, adolescents with obesity are more likely than their peers to have high blood pressure and type 2 diabetes Type 2 diabetes Diabetes mellitus is a disorder in which blood sugar (glucose) levels are abnormally high because the body does not produce enough insulin or fails to respond normally to the insulin produced... read more .
+Although fewer than one third of adults with obesity were obese as adolescents, most adolescents with obesity become adults with obesity.

 The factors that influence obesity among adolescents are the same as those among adults.
 Hormonal disorders, such as an underactive thyroid gland (hypothyroidism Hypothyroidism Hypothyroidism is underactivity of the thyroid gland that leads to inadequate production of thyroid hormones and a slowing of vital body functions.
 Facial expressions become dull, the voice... read more ) or overactive adrenal glands, may result in obesity but are rarely the cause.
 Adolescents with weight gain caused by hormonal disorders are usually short and most often have other signs of the underlying disorder.
-Any obese adolescent who is short and has high blood pressure should be tested for the hormonal disorder Cushing syndrome Cushing Syndrome In Cushing syndrome, the level of corticosteroids is excessive, usually due to taking corticosteroid drugs or overproduction by the adrenal glands.
+Any adolescent with obesity who is short and has high blood pressure should be tested for the hormonal disorder Cushing syndrome Cushing Syndrome In Cushing syndrome, the level of corticosteroids is excessive, usually due to taking corticosteroid drugs or overproduction by the adrenal glands.
 Cushing syndrome usually results from taking... read more .
 Genetics play a role, which means that some people are at greater risk of obesity than others, and obesity may be more common among members of the same family.

 Calorie intake is reduced by